 This is an excellent stock cable.
 No surprise really given that Shozy, AAW, and Null Audio work closely together.
 The POLA comes with a 48″ Symphonym Tiburon UP-OCC Copper Cable Litz 4-wire cross-braided in a very supple translucent PVC jacket.
 It retails separately for $169 so it is not a throwaway accessory by any stretch of the imagination.

 The finish on the cable is excellent also.
 The Tiburon uses a chrome-plated barrel with carbon fiber weaves and a matching chrome allow ring for the chin cinch.
 Inside each barrel is finished with rhodium-plated copper contacts at the y-split and jack.

-The jack is gold-plated 3.5mm TRS as stock but personally I would have loved this to come in a 2.5mm TRRS but I guess AAW/Shozy are planning for the most likely applicable usage and most every DAP has a 3.5mm socket.
+The jack is gold-plated 3.5mm TRS as stock but personally, I would have loved this to come in a 2.5mm TRRS I guess AAW/Shozy are planning for the most likely applicable usage and almost every DAP has a 3.5mm socket.

 Comfort & Isolation

 The custom contouring seems to work pretty well in the ear and is very comfortable.
 Combined with the more compact size of the new design it does not stick out as much as the original POLA.
 However, in terms of sealing it is not as good as a custom version, new tuning or otherwise.

 No surprise there then that tips will play a fairly important role in the final sound signature, comfort, and the level of seal you can get on the universal POLA39.
 This I why I am a little bit surprised at the lack of choice in the tips that come in the box.
 You get a set of single-bore silicone black tips in S/M/L sizing and 3 foam tips with the same sizing.